jcdubois/moth/README.md

 The Moth Separation kernet is a pet project trying to define a very minimal microkernel.
 The goal is for the kernel binary to fit in one or two memory pages (4KB to 8KB).
-So the code need to be very minimal with only required features.
+So the code needs to be very minimal with only mandatory features.

 Moth has only 5 system calls: